 For Sadiesservant "humor as a coping mechanism is a thing, I suspect more than one person thinks I'm crazy with my openness and tendency to crack jokes.
 In reality, there is a certain ludicrous element to everything we go through.
 I have always felt that I could laugh or cry and since crying won't do any bloody good, it’s laughter."

-Tig Notaro shared her breast cancer diagnosis with her comedy club audience at Largo in Los Angeles just hours after she heard the news.
-"It's weird because with humor the equation is tragedy plus time equals comedy," she said.
-Although she was, “just at tragedy right now."1 Notaro was bold enough to look forward to the day when her experiences could be humorous.
-That is obviously a state many patients are happy to achieve.
+Comedian Tig Notaro shared her breast cancer diagnosis with her comedy club audience at Largo in Los Angeles just hours after receiving the news.
+"It's weird because with humor, the equation is tragedy plus time equals comedy," she said.
+At that moment, she admitted she was, “just at tragedy right now."
+Notaro was bold enough to look forward to the day when her experiences could be humorous.
+That is obviously a state many patients are happy to achieve.1

 What is your experience?
-Have you found humor has helped you or have you experienced a time when humor has been used inappropriately?
+Have you found that humor has helped you, or have you experienced a time when humor felt inappropriate or misplaced?

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AdvancedBreastCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.